-AEMO should apply a rigorous QA process to ensure its proposal is accurate.
-AEMO should either include a description of the QA process, either in the proposal or submit an accompanying document.
+AEMO should apply a rigorous quality assurance (QA) process to ensure its proposal and the accompanying documents are accurate, internally consistent and conform to this guideline.
+AEMO should either include a description of the QA process, either in the proposal or in an accompanying document.
 The functional description should outline the QA processes undertaken for each element of the proposal and a description of the data sources from a qualitative and technical or systems perspective.
 In conducting its QA, AEMO should confirm: